AzureAD/microsoft-authentication-library-for-js/lib/msal-browser/docs/signed-http-request.md

 # Signed Http Request

 MSAL.js provides the `SignedHttpRequest` class as a convenience to assist in creating [signed http requests (SHRs)](https://datatracker.ietf.org/doc/html/draft-ietf-oauth-signed-http-request-03) for payloads (e.g. tokens) that are acquired out-of-band from MSAL.js.
-This enables applications to leverage the same encryption and caching MSAL uses for [access token proof-of-possession](./access-token-proof-of-possession.md) for their own payloads.
+This enables applications to leverage the same encryption and caching MSAL.js uses for [access token proof-of-possession](./access-token-proof-of-possession.md) for their own payloads.

 Note: The `SignedHttpRequest` class is intended for advanced use cases where the built-in access token proof-of-possession functionality cannot be used.
+Example of these use cases included AAD/MSA access tokens acquired-out-band from MSAL.js, and workload access tokens.

 ## Requirements

 To use the `SignedHttpRequest` API, an application must:

-1. Forward the public key thumbprint returned to the server issuing the payload, and that server must embedded the thumbprint inside the payload.
+1. Forward the public key thumbprint returned to the server issuing the payload, and that server must embedded the thumbprint inside the signed payload.
 This is typically a signed JWT.
 2. Provide the payload and the original public key thumbprint back to MSAL.
 3. The resource server for which the SHR is intended must understand how to decode and validate the SHR and inner payload.

 ### AAD Parameters

-For tokens issued by AAD, applications will need to include additional query parameters in their token requests:
+For tokens issued by AAD/MSA, applications will need to include additional query parameters in their token requests:

 - `req_cnf` : Base64 encoded string including the public key thumbprint.
 - `token_type`: Set to `pop` to indicate this is a proof-of-possession flow.